 How To Get To El Cotillo

 First, you need to get to Fuerteventura.
 You can reach the island best by plane from Spain (for example Barcelona) or other European countries.
 After flying into the capital Puerto del Rosario, you have to choose between a taxi, bus or renting a car.
 Since we just spent the days in or near El Cotillo, we didn’t need a car.
 And because we wanted to get to El Cotillo the fastest way, we took the taxi.
 It costs about 50-60€ to get to the fishing town within 40 minutes.
 Compared to that, the bus would only cost around 6€ but will take 1,5 hours longer.
-So, we decided to take the taxi at the beginning and in the end of our little trip.
+So, we decided to take the taxi at the beginning and at the end of our little trip.

 Best things to do in El Cotillo